sohelpatel1999/sohelpatel1999/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/sohelpatel1999](https://github.com/sohelpatel1999)

-- 💬 Ask me about **Firestore Cloud Function, Go Lang, Javascript, Firebase**
+- 💬 Ask me about **Firestore Cloud Function, GoLang, Javascript, Firebase**

 - 📫 How to reach me **sohelpatel196@gmail.com**